capejs/capejs/content/tutorials/capejs_primer/13_editing_task.md

 That's all for today.

-On [Next lecture](../14_updating_task), I'll run the processing to update the database by Ajax request from this form.
+On [the next lecture](../14_updating_task), I'll run the processing to update the database by Ajax request from this form.